 The flag should never be used as wearing apparel, bedding, or drapery.
 It should never be festooned, drawn back, nor up, in folds, but always allowed to fall free.
-Bunting of blue, white, and red always arranged with the blue above, the white in the middle, and the red below, should be used for covering speaker's desk, draping the front of the platform, and for decoration in general.
+Bunting of blue, white, and red should always be arranged with the blue above, the white in the middle, and the red below.
+The U.S. flag should not be used for covering a speaker's desk, draping the front of the platform, or for decoration in general.

 The flag should never be fastened, displayed, used, or stored in such a manner as to permit it to be easily torn, soiled, or damaged in any way.

 The flag should never be used as a covering for a ceiling.

 The flag should never have placed upon it, nor on any part of it, nor attached to it any mark, insignia, letter, word, figure, design, picture, or drawing of any nature.